algorandfoundation/algokit-utils-py/docs/source/capabilities/algorand-client.md

 ### Creating transactions

-You can compose a transaction via `algorand.create_transaction.`, which gives you an instance of the [`AlgorandClientTransactionCreator`](../autoapi/algokit_utils/applications/app_client.md#algokit_utils.applications.app_client.AlgorandClientTransactionCreator) class.
+You can compose a transaction via `algorand.create_transaction.`, which gives you an instance of the {py:class}`algokit_utils.transactions.AlgorandClientTransactionCreator` class.
 Intellisense will guide you on the different options.

 The signature for the calls to send a single transaction usually look like: